 The Environmental Impact Study ("EIS") prepared by Kilgour & Associates Ltd. builds upon the previously approved Existing Conditions Report, dated January 19, 2024 and the agreed-upon constraints presented at the Public Open House #2 ("POH #2") held on July 18, 2024.
-It provides that there are no environmental constraints on the subject site including the East Parcel, constraining the lands for their intended purposes.
-Most of the forested portions of the subject site are indicated as Natural Heritage Features within Schedule C11a of the City OP, see Figure

-7. The western portion of the subject site is a mixed Eastern White Cedar forest, a Poplar dominant deciduous forest, and meadow areas, with smaller areas of Scots Pine plantation and an Eastern White Cedar Swamp.
+It concludes that the proposed development could be sufficiently mitigated to limit net negative impacts to significant natural features or ecological functions of the subject site.
+Most of the forested portions of the subject site are indicated as Natural Heritage Features within Schedule C11a of the City OP, see Figure 7.
+The western portion of the subject site is a mixed Eastern White Cedar forest, a Poplar dominant deciduous forest, and meadow areas, with smaller areas of Scots Pine plantation and an Eastern White Cedar Swamp.
 The eastern portion of the subject site is dominated by a thicket community and open agricultural lands.